Canadiens crush Blackhawks 4-0 for third straight win

 Jake Allen made 22 saves to bank his first shutout of the season.

+“It can sometimes be a bit of a letdown game when you have two really big wins, then a day off and then come back to that third one,” Allen said.
+“Sometimes it can be tough to get back up after such an emotional couple of wins so I’m just glad we did.”

-Jaxon Stauber made 27 saves as Chicago (16-31-5) started a four-game Canadian road trip with back-to-back losses.
-After three straight wins to start his NHL career, the Canadiens handed the 23-year-old native of Wayzata, Minn., his first loss.
+Jaxson Stauber made 27 saves as Chicago started a four-game Canadian road trip with back-to-back losses.
+After three straight wins to start his NHL career, the Canadiens handed the 23-year-old native of Wayzata, Minnesota, his first loss.

+“We were real sloppy in the first period,” said Blackhawks coach Luke Richardson.
+“We just didn’t play a good, solid game and I think they found their game before us and then it became tough.

+“I mentioned a few times this year, when we play well we’re really connected together and today we just seem disconnected.”

-The Canadiens drew first blood on the power play at 8:32 of the opening frame.
-Barron’s wrist shot from the point deflected off Chicago defenceman Jack Johnson and past Stauber.
+The Canadiens drew first blood on the power play at 8:38 of the opening period.
+Barron’s wrist shot from the point deflected off Chicago defenseman Jack Johnson and past Stauber.

 Chicago was inches away from tying the game when Andreas Athanasiou freed himself on a breakaway.
 Allen saved Athanasiou’s shot but the forward’s skate pushed the puck toward the goal line.
 The Habs goaltender knocked the net loose with his skate before the puck crossed the line.

-Drouin connected with Armia on a cross-ice pass giving Montreal a two-goal lead at 5:44 of the final frame.
+Drouin connected with Armia on a cross-ice pass giving Montreal a two-goal lead at 5:45 of the final period.
 Stauber was shaken up after a collision on the play but remained in the game.

 The Canadiens sealed the win midway through the third period with two goals in less than a minute.